 It is, undoubtedly, their nutrient composition.

-Go through the nutritional profile of almonds in the next section to know why.
+Go through the almonds’ nutritional facts in the next section to know why.

 Nutrition Profile Of Almonds